IST356M001SP25/project-kgachuki25/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+In this project, I developed by own ETL pipeline exploring data related to the Sudanese Civil War.
+Although I understood the overall structure I needed for this project, there were a few issues I encountered trying to implement them.
+The first was extracting the data from the APIs.
+The ACLED data went smoothly since I had used it before but with R. The HDX data was the most challenging, as I tried to use their custom API that relies on special classes and functions to retrieve the data.
+It took a while to understand how their "datasets" work, even with their examples, but I figured out how to find the data I needed through their documentation.
+The cleaning and preparation was not too difficult, just a lot of fixing small formatting errors as they showed up.
+One example was the excel column names having whitespace around them, which I addressed by using strip on the column names.
+The dashboard was the longest script, but it was suprisingly straightforward once I knew what data I wanted to show.
+Getting the toggles to work properly was the hardest part, but I realized I needed to check if the toggle was on AND the selection was made to not get errors when filtering the map.